 In February 2018 GitHub was hit with one of the biggest DDoS attacks ever recorded, this is what the traffic looked like

 Some of this can be mitigated by deploying DDoS scrubbers in front of the webserver/cloud infrastructure to detect and remove DDoS, although, of course, this is another cost.

 These are all of the direct, visible impacts.
 But what about the network carrier, ISP or peering provider who is carrying the traffic?
 One European carrier reports that when an attack is active, up to 70% of their network traffic can be DDoS.
 So 70% of their routing and transmission infrastructure carries malicious traffic that will ultimately be scrubbed.
 That infrastructure is not free.
 And what if that traffic is just being transported between two network peering points.
 Should the DDoS be detected and removed?
 Whose DDoS is it anyway?
 If it is removed does that reduce the peering revenue by 70%?
 And could that DDoS flood the carrier network and affect other services running on (their) Critical Infrastructure?

 And finally, if it is your infrastructure that has been compromised and operating as a botnet that is attacking someone else’s service with DDoS, are you liable for damages?

 So there are multiple costs and impacts, to different people and groups.
 DDoS can be detected and removed on a per gateway or webserver basis.
-But in a massive scale, nation-wide network, there can be multiple DDoS attacks active simultaneously, increasing data volumes by up to 70%, impacting quality of service for all users who share that network resource.
-The first step to mitigation is being able to see those attacks in real time inside the huge volumes of legitimate traffic.
-Most enterprise scale DDoS prevention systems just won’t cope with the data volume on a national network.
+But on a massive scale, nation-wide network, there can be multiple DDoS attacks active simultaneously, increasing data volumes by up to 70%, impacting the quality of service for all users who share that network resource.
+The first step to mitigation is being able to see those attacks in real-time inside the huge volumes of legitimate traffic.
+Most enterprise-scale DDoS prevention systems just won’t cope with the data volume on a national network.